 As you have no doubt noticed from the information on Too-Tired and Hungry, there is certainly overlap associated with the various Crabbies and how they manifest in terms of mood swings, emotions, and behaviors.
 While we can’t always distinguish each Crabbie completely from the others, there are clues to guide us as to which Crabbie is likely to be infringing on our day.
 The main point we want to get across is for you to look at various emotions and behaviors as signs that The Crabbies are influencing your child.
 Then, you may need to do some detective work to figure out which Crabbie is at play so that you can use the best strategies to try to beat that particular Crabbie.

 Eating "junk food" has an impact on some children's mood and behaviors.
 This can be particularly true for foods high in sugar.
 These foods might put your child on an emotional roller-coaster.
 Have you ever noticed that one minute your child is expressing glee while eating a chocolate chip cookie and then is in tears a short while later?
-We offer a very basic summary of why this happens in the research section.
+We offer a very basic summary of why this happens in the 'Why It Works' section.

 Children vary in how much they are affected by surges and dips in blood sugar.
 Some children have a very noticeable mood change after eating junk foods, whereas other children do not seem to be disrupted at all.
 Pay close attention to how your child acts within the first few minutes after eating various foods.
 This will give you a hint about whether they are experiencing a "sugar high."
 Then, also note how they act 20 minutes to an hour later.
 That will give you a hint about whether they are experiencing a "sugar crash."